 - Review plans for the development, retention and replacement of the CEO and Executive Officers; and periodically review executive succession plans and executive education plans.

-- Annually evaluate the performance of the Committee, as described below under “Performance Evaluation,” and annually review this Charter.
+- Annually evaluate the performance of the Committee and the adequacy of this Charter.

-- Prepare, with such assistance of management as it deems appropriate, a Compensation Discussion and Analysis (“CD&A”), a Committee report on executive compensation and the other related disclosures, each as required by the Securities and Exchange Commission (the “SEC”) to be included in the Company’s annual report and annual proxy statement in accordance with applicable SEC rules and regulations and recommend to the Board based on the review and discussions whether the CD&A should be included in the Company’s annual report and annual proxy statement.
+- Review and approve the Compensation Discussion and Analysis (“CD&A”), a Committee report on executive compensation and the other related disclosures, each as required by the Securities and Exchange Commission (the “SEC”) to be included in the Company’s annual report and annual proxy statement in accordance with applicable SEC rules and regulations and recommend to the Board based on the review and discussions whether the CD&A should be included in the Company’s annual report and annual proxy statement.

 - Regularly report to the Board on the Committee’s activities, including at each regularly scheduled quarterly Board meeting.